-The AdvanceTrac® system automatically enables each time the engine is started.
-All features of the AdvanceTrac® system (TCS and ESC) are active and monitor the vehicle from start-up.
+The AdvanceTrac® with RSC® system automatically enables each time the engine is started.
+All features of the AdvanceTrac® with RSC® system (TCS, ESC, and RSC®) are active and monitor the vehicle from start-up.
 However, the system will only intervene if the driving situation requires it.